Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

   <summary>Which channel should I use?</summary>

 After deciding to use Qiskit Runtime primitives, the user must first decide whether their needs are better suited to using Qiskit Runtime through IBM Cloud or IBM Quantum Platform.
-Some information that might help in making this decision include:
+Some information that might help in making this decision includes:

 * The available plans: